g-gualeni/QtNoid2/QtNoidApp/doc/Settings.md

 - `QWidget* mainWindowsFromWidget(QWidget *ref)`: returns the main dialog of the current widget.
 It basically scans all parents until it finds a MainDialog widget.
 It works also with `QMainWindow` pointer, since this class inherits QWidget.
-This can be used in conjunction with __**groupNameFromObjectOrClass()**__ to dynamically calculate a group name to be used in the configuration file for storing the configuration.
+This can be used in conjunction with `groupNameFromObjectOrClass()` to dynamically calculate a group name to be used in the configuration file for storing the configuration.

+* `QWidget* mainWindowsFromWidget(QWidget &ref)`: this version of `mainWindowsFromWidget()` uses a reference instead of a pointer

 - `QString groupNameFromObjectOrClass(const QObject* ref)`: generates a name for a group of settings using the object name if present, or the class name.
 This is perfect for storing settings for a pop-up dialog or even for the main dialog.

+* `QString groupNameFromObjectOrClass(const QObject &ref)`: this version of `groupNameFromObjectOrClass()` uses a reference instead of a pointer

-- `bool updateMainWindowTitle(bool changed, QWidget *ref)`: starting from a widget, it updates the main dialog title, adding an * if changed is true, or removing the * if false.
+- `bool updateMainWindowTitle(bool changed, QWidget *ref)`: starting from a widget, it updates the main dialog title, adding an * character if changed parameter is true, or removing the * if it is false.

 - `QImage fullDialogGrab(QWidget *ref)`: Starting from a widget, captures the full dialog as seen in the operating system.
 This is perfect for creating screenshots